Oky-period-tracker/periodtracker/packages/cms/LOGGING_AND_ERROR_HANDLING.md

 | `SLOW_QUERY_THRESHOLD` | `1000` | DB query duration (ms) to trigger a warning |
 | `SLOW_REQUEST_THRESHOLD` | `3000` | HTTP request duration (ms) to trigger a warning |

+File output is optional: filesystem errors disable it while console logging continues.
+If the file stream is backpressured, new entries go to the console only until it drains.

 ---

 ## Middleware